dandandy/go-hello-world/README.md

 - The current CI setup does not contain an automatic versioning scheme, instead it relies on developers to push a git tag.
 This means that developers may forget to update the versions.

 - From a security standpoint, someone could tamper with the container by swapping out the binary for a mallicious one.
 To detect if this has occured could take a HASH of the final image at build time to give us the ability to detect if it has been tampered with.

+- The Go handlers do not check the HTTP request method.
+This means that they respond to all different types of request methods with the same response.
+We could fix this by checking the HTTP request method in the handlers, or using a library like [Gorrila Mux](https://github.com/gorilla/mux).